9glenda/9glenda.github.io/content/posts/own-website.md

 hugo new posts/first-post.md
 ```
 ### Github actions
-To automatically deploy the website we will use github actions.
+To automatically deploy the website, we will use github actions.
-It can be set up like following:
+It can be set up with the following command:
 ```sh
 mkdir -p .github/workflows
 ```
-Then create a file `.github/workflows/deploy.yaml` containing following
+Then create a file `.github/workflows/deploy.yaml` containing the following:
 ```yaml
 name: github pages